jbferet/prospect/paper/paper.md

 We have described `prospect`, an R package dedicated to the PROSPECT leaf model.
 `prospect` can run different versions of the model in direct mode to simulate directional-hemispherical reflectance and transmittance.
-`prospect` also includes inversion routines allowing estimating leaf structure and chemical constituent content either from directional-hemispherical reflectance and transmittance, or from reflectance or transmittance only.
+`prospect` also includes inversion routines to assess leaf structure and chemical constituent content either from directional-hemispherical reflectance and transmittance, or from reflectance or transmittance only.
-`prospect` aims at providing latest advances in terms of model version and inversion procedures to the leaf spectroscopy community.
+`prospect` provides latest advances in terms of model version and inversion procedures to the leaf spectroscopy community.